syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/tool-bar.md

 ## Add input elements to toolbar

-In the Gantt toolbar, you can add EJ2 editor elements like numeric text box, drop-down list, and date picker controls.
-The following code snippets demonstrates how to add EJ2 editors to the Gantt toolbar.
+In the Gantt toolbar, you can add EJ2 editor elements like a numeric text box, a drop-down list, and date picker controls.
+The following code snippets demonstrate how to add EJ2 editors to the Gantt toolbar:

 {% if page.publishingplatform == "aspnet-core" %}